 While this part of the kitchen renovation was just recently finished, I have already styled our open kitchen shelving two times!
 You can view the first photos I shared of our new open kitchen shelving here, in our summer home tour.

-Tips on Styling Open Kitchen Shelving
+The Basics of Styling Open Kitchen Shelving

 - Combine old and new objects.